 WHAT DID YOU SAY?

-God’s Word says, “Wisdom is found on the lips of the discerning.”
-(Proverbs 10:13 NIV) Words fill the airwaves today via radio, TV, phones and in many other ways.
+God’s Word says, “Wisdom is found on the lips of the discerning,” (Proverbs 10:13 NIV).
+Words fill the airwaves today via radio, TV, phones and in many other ways.
 Words also flow through Facebook and all the other social media of our day.
 I must say that I am often surprised what comes across my screen on Facebook via words, photos and videos.
 And I ask myself, “Is this really coming from a Christian?”
 When people see what is posted, especially from Christians, the question remains, “Does this really come from the mouth of the righteous; is this really wisdom from discerning lips?”
 I enjoy all the family & church updates, photos and videos.
 I enjoy the humor and beauty that is shared.
-But let us as Christians be discerning and wise in how we use our language in all forms so that we do reflect God’s holiness and earn the right to share the “fountain of life” with those with whom we communicate.
+But let us as Christians be discerning and wise in how we use our language in all forms so that we do reflect God’s holiness and earn the right to share the “fountain of life” with those with whom we communicate. ("Daily Reflections On God's Word" Volume 1 by Dr. Chuck Davis).